 What do we do

-Welcome to the website of The Village Alive Trust, a listed buildings preservation charity based in rural North Monmouthshire, which was founded by Rev Dr Jean Prosser MBE in 2004.
+Welcome to the website of The Village Alive Trust, a listed buildings preservation charity based in rural North Monmouthshire, founded by Rev Dr Jean Prosser MBE in 2004.

 Current Project